 If you don’t want to supplement, then the following foods contain some vitamin D: canned tuna, cod liver oil, eggs, enriched foods, mushrooms, salmon, sardines, red meat, liver.
 Sunlight is your best option once the days are longer and warmer.

 Glutamine is the most abundant amino acid in muscle tissue.
-But it also plays a crucial role in the immune system and, when the body is under immunological stress, will be required in much higher amounts.
+But it also plays a crucial role in the immune system.
+And, when the body is under immunological stress, such as when you’re ill, it will be required in much higher amounts.

 Because of the abundance of glutamine in muscle tissue, muscle has a key role as a pool of glutamine for when the body needs a robust immune response, such as when it needs to fight infection.
 That means, in the absence of a replacement supply, muscle tissue will be broken down to help supply enough glutamine for adequate immune system response.
 This is not ideal.
 You should work hard to keep hold of your muscle for numerous reasons.